Difference Between a Counselor and Social Worker

 EducationA counselor must attain a master’s degree in the respective field.A social worker must attain a bachelor’s degree for entry-level work and a master’s degree for further work.

-Practice SettingsA counselor generally works in a personalized office.A social worker predominantly works outdoors but may also have a personal office.
+Practice SettingsA counselor works in a personalized office.A social worker predominantly works outdoors but may also have a personal office.

 What is a Counselor?

-Counselors provide their services to a large number of people who come from different backgrounds and require different kinds of proceedings.
+Counsellors provide their services to a large number of people who come from different backgrounds and require different kinds of proceedings.
 They work on a small scale by handling each client individually.

 counselor